 If you are having relationship problems, we can also provide couples or family counselling.

 We are offering FREE counselling via phone and video conference during the COVID crisis.
 You do not need a referral or a mental health care plan to access this service.

 Learn more about how counselling can help below, or call one of our offices to make a booking.

 We’ve seen a surge in enquiries for emergency financial support since the COVID-19 pandemic, so we know that families and individuals have been hit hard.

 If you need support to pay for food, rent, utility bills or other necessities, visit our Emergency Relief page below to book an over-the-phone appointment.

 Changes to other services

 In light of the ever-changing situation, we are regularly monitoring information and advice from federal and state government sources and we have made some key changes to our service delivery.
 These changes reflect our duty of care to protect the health, safety and wellbeing of our clients, staff, volunteers and other stakeholders.
-We also want to give our assurance that we are committed to supporting families in these uncertain times.

-Please note the following changes, effective from 24 March 2020:
+Please note the following changes:

-1. Group activities
+3. Group activities